BatsaikhanTuguldur/KousenProjects/README.md

 *  Chess engine based on minimax function
 *  Chess engine using neural network _failed_
 *  Machine learning to distinguish dog and cat
+*  Bunch of demo html and css practices: DINO game, simple pages
+*  School project for website dev: opening animation in HTML&CSS, and my profile with its data
+*  Research study theme: Time measurement system for Go-KART, simple system with mat sensor using arduino